-“If I don’t use the pool very often, I don’t need to clean it as much.”
+“If I don’t use the pool often, I don’t need to clean it as much.”

 “I only need to brush the pool when it looks dirty.”

 Don’t wait until your pool looks dirty to clean it.
 Brushing is an important step in maintaining your pool; it prevents the growth of algae and other bacteria that are harmful to the pool’s construction and swimmers.
-It is recommended that you brush the walls and bottom of your pool at least once a week to keep it healthy.
+Brushing the walls and bottom of your pool at least once a week is recommended to keep it healthy.

 “It doesn’t matter what time of day I shock my pool.”

 Timing plays a major role in the effectiveness of pool chemicals.
-It is recommended that you shock your pool in the evening, typically after dusk.
+You should shock your pool in the evening, typically after dusk.

 Why is this?
 Shock is un-stabilized chlorine.
 During the day, the sun burns 1ppm (part per million) every hour.
 For break-point oxidation to occur, the chlorine level must be at least 13 ppm.
 By shocking your pool in the evening, chlorine is able to do its job without the sun’s interruption.

 “My kids know how to swim.
 I don’t need to install a safety fence around my pool.”